William Morrow | 2018

 Me no likey.

-I’m an outlier in my opinion, as per usual, so take my bad attitude for what it’s worth.
+I’m an outlier in my opinion, as per usual, so take my bad attitude with a grain salt.

 From author Gilly Macmillan comes this original, chilling and twisty mystery about two shocking murder cases twenty years apart, and the threads that bind them.